juliacodez/vonage-campus-voice-workshop/content/user-input/_index.md

 $app->run();
 ```

-Again, there is a Slim Framework dependency so use `composer require slim/slim:3.8` to bring that into your project.

-Run the code by using the built-in webserver:
+Place this code in `index.php`, then use the built-in webserver:

 `php -S localhost:3000`